 It would probably behoove you to get into religion, some sort of spiritual practice, or something.

 As with any book or podcast that’s meaningful to me, I started reflecting on my own trajectory over the last few years.
 In Mauritania and Mexico I had turned away from the (neo)-traditionalist form of Islam that seemed solid to me.
-In the end, I could square the legalist, non-mystical, and non-materialist framing that the celebrity imams and my Mauritanian friends seemed convinced of with my reading of the Qur’an and Islamic history.
+In the end, I couldn’t square the legalist, non-mystical, and non-materialist framing that the celebrity imams and my Mauritanian friends seemed convinced of with my reading of the Qur’an and Islamic history.
 Even though I was relatively late to the party, I chafed at the sectarianism online and offline.
 But really, I was only rebelling against my own shaky conceptions of what it meant to be Muslim.

 I had read a good deal about Sufism but did not consider myself one.
 My first encounter with Islam was through Rumi at university.
 I had never felt the ineffable mystical experience that the spiritual masters and poets described until my night with the chakruna in Peru.

 That night healed my broken heart for the dīn, that way of life given to us by The One That is Closer to Us Than Our Jugular Veins and elucidated by the prophets since the first Homo sapiens, willingly adopted as my own.
 It also gave me the drive to start opening up about things that I consider incredibly complex and important.
 I don’t have all the answers obviously, and perhaps I’m wrong about many things.
 But I have enjoyed the path.